Myoclonus epilepsy with ragged-red fibers

 In any patient with suspected thyroid disease, measurements of thyroid function should be obtained, including thyroid-stimulating hormone (TSH) and free T4 (thyroxine) levels.
 TSH stimulates the production and release of T4 (and to a minor extent T3), and then, as needed, T4 is converted into T3 by the liver and other tissues.
 Most of the T4 and T3 circulates in the blood bound to protein, whereas a small amount is free (ie, not bound).
 Blood tests can measure total T4 (unbound plus bound), free T4, total T3 (bound plus unbound), or free T3.
 Unlike the total T3, free T3 is not affected by protein levels and protein-binding ability.
 The free or total T3 test is usually ordered following an abnormally low TSH, particularly if the free T4 test is not elevated.

-Serum creatine kinase levels are generally normal or low in thyrotoxic myopathy, but will be elevated in the rare setting of rhabdomyolysis and myoglobinuria from thyroid storm (107).
+Serum creatine kinase levels are generally normal or low in thyrotoxic myopathy but can be elevated with more severe or aggressive disease, eg, with rhabdomyolysis and myoglobinuria from thyroid storm (121; Prado and Adiao 2022).
 Aspartic transaminase, lactic dehydrogenase, and myoglobin levels are also normal.
-Urinary creatine excretion is elevated even when there is no clinical weakness (175).
+Urinary creatine excretion is elevated even when there is no clinical weakness (196).

 There is a debate about the sensitivity and specificity of thyroid-associated ophthalmopathy-related antibodies.
-Multiple serum indicators of immune-mediated damage to eye muscles have been identified, including those against flavoprotein, G2s, 1D, collagen type XIII, uveal autoantigen with coiled coil domains and ankyrin repeats, and calsequestrin (137; 57).
-Calsequestrin is considered the best candidate because it is expressed 4.8 times more in eye muscle than other skeletal muscles (57).
-In 1 study, Gunji and colleagues detected anticalsequestrin antibodies in 40% of individuals with active thyroid-associated ophthalmopathy, but in only 4% of those with stable eye disease, and in 5% of control subjects (62).
+Multiple serum indicators of immune-mediated damage to eye muscles have been identified, including those against flavoprotein, G2s, 1D, collagen type XIII, uveal autoantigen with coiled coil domains and ankyrin repeats, and calsequestrin (155; 67).
+Calsequestrin is considered the best candidate because it is expressed 4.8 times more in eye muscle than other skeletal muscles (67).
+In a study, Gunji and colleagues detected anticalsequestrin antibodies in 40% of individuals with active thyroid-associated ophthalmopathy, but in only 4% of those with stable eye disease, and in 5% of control subjects (72).
 In another study, Gopinath and colleagues detected calsequestrin antibodies in 92% of individuals with thyroid-associated ophthalmopathy, 78% of patients with congestive ophthalmopathy, 22% of patients with ‘burnt out’ thyroid-associated ophthalmopathy, and 5% of patients with Graves disease without ophthalmopathy.
-Patients with Hashimoto thyroiditis, toxic and nontoxic multinodular goiter, and age- and sex-matched healthy controls had no detectable antibodies (57).
+Patients with Hashimoto thyroiditis, toxic and nontoxic multinodular goiter, and age- and sex-matched healthy controls had no detectable antibodies (67).

 • Successful treatment of thyroid-associated ophthalmopathy must extend beyond simple treatment of hyperthyroidism because only 5% of patients with ocular disease improve when they become euthyroid.